MrMarrant/Project-SCRAMBLE-MW/README.md

 [h2]Config[/h2]

 [h3]Addon Require[h3]
-You must install the necessary addon [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2389553185][VManip] Arctic's Night Vision[/url] for it to work, the entity will appear in the same list as the other NVGs.
+You must install the necessary addon [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2532012185&searchtext=mg+nvg]Modern Warfare NVGs[/url] for it to work.
 You can set up a convar for chance detection by SCP-096 aswell, explanation just below.

 [h3]Convar[h3]